+Proceeds from the sale of the Bonds will be used (i) refund certain outstanding bonds of the Bank issued under the 1978 Resolution, (ii) to pay Underwriters' discount, and (iii) to pay certain issuance costs.
+See "PLAN OF FINANCING - Application of Proceeds" and Appendix F - "Summary of Bonds Refunded", herein.

+Tax Exemption

-- Interest PaymentInterest on the Bonds will be payable semi-annually on each January 15 and July 15 until maturity, commencing July 15, 2012. - Record Date The record date for each payment of interest on the Bonds is the last business day of the month preceding the interest payment date. - Maturities The Bonds mature in the amounts and on the dates shown on the cover page of this Official Statement. - Redemption The Bonds are not subject to redemption prior to their stated dates of maturity. - Application of ProceedsProceeds from the sale of the Bonds will be used (i) to purchase municipal Bonds from New Hampshire Governmental Units, (ii) to deposit additional moneys in the Reserve Fund securing the Bonds, and (iii) to pay certain costs of issuance with respect thereto.
-See "PLAN OF FINANCING Application of Proceeds", herein. - Tax Exemption Under existing law and assuming continued compliance with the Internal Revenue Code of 1986, as amended, the interest on the Bonds is not included in gross income for federal income tax purposes and is not an item of tax preference for the purpose of computing the alternative minimum tax imposed on individuals and corporations.
+Under existing law and assuming continued compliance with the Internal Revenue Code of 1986, as amended, the interest on the Bonds is not included in gross income for federal income tax purposes and is not an item of tax preference for the purpose of computing the alternative minimum tax imposed on individuals and corporations.
 However, interest on the Bonds will be taken into account in determining adjusted current earnings for the purpose of computing the alternative minimum tax imposed upon certain corporations.
 The Bonds and the interest thereon are exempt from taxation imposed by the State of New Hampshire except for transfer, inheritance and estate taxes.
 For federal income tax purposes, interest includes original issue discount.
-See "TAX EXEMPTION" and "APPENDIX C Proposed Form of Legal Opinion" herein.
+See "TAX EXEMPTION" and "APPENDIX C - Proposed Form of Legal Opinion" herein.